matrix-org/dendrite/docs/installation/manual/3_configuration.md

 In the case that you are connecting to a multi-node NATS cluster, you can configure more than one address in the `addresses` field.

-## Database connections
+## Database connection using a global connection pool

-Configuring database connections varies based on the [database configuration](database) that you chose.

-### Global connection pool (with a single PostgreSQL database only)

 If you want to use a single connection pool to a single PostgreSQL database, then you must uncomment and configure the `database` section within the `global` section: